eyenawaporn/Data-Analyst-Portfolio/README.md

 **Goal**: To create dashboard to answer user question about PubG and Freefire data.

-**Description**: The spreadsheet contains data from PubG and Freefire, I combined them together to make it easier to analyze.
-There are five questions from user, for each question I used a pivot table to analyze specific column and visualize it into a compelling visualization.
-Then I created dashboard from all the visualizations to make ot easy for user to look.
+**Description**: Data from PubG and Freefire were combined within the spreadsheet to facilitate analysis.
+Five user-defined questions were addressed by leveraging pivot tables to analyze specific columns and generate compelling visualizations.
+These visualizations were then compiled into a user-friendly dashboard.

 **Skill**: Google sheet: Pivot table, Data visualization, Dashboard